neuroidss/Singularity-Agent-Factory/README.md

 This project is an experimental platform for building a self-improving AI agent.
 The core concept is to start with an agent that has a minimal set of core capabilities and have it dynamically create, execute, and improve its own tools to accomplish increasingly complex tasks.

-The ultimate goal is to bootstrap a "singularity agent" that can recursively enhance its own intelligence.
+The ultimate goal is to bootstrap a "singularity agent" that can recursively enhance its own intelligence by striving for true autonomy.

 ## Core Concept

-The system is built around a powerful feedback loop where the agent's capabilities are constantly expanding and refining based on user interaction.
+The system is built around a powerful feedback loop where the agent's capabilities are constantly expanding and refining.
 The agent's ability to self-improve is not an abstract concept but a concrete capability provided by two fundamental, unchangeable meta-tools:

 1.  **`Tool Creator`:** The agent's ability to create entirely new capabilities from scratch.
 2.  **`Tool Improver`:** The agent's ability to modify, fix, or enhance its existing tools.